onap/vnfrqts-requirements/docs/Chapter7.rst

  HealthCheck Playbook:

- SUCCESS – HealthCheck success shall be returned (return code 0) by a Playbook or Cookbook only when VNF is 100% healthy, ready to take requests and provide services, with all VNF required capabilities ready to provide services and with all active and standby resources fully ready with no
+ SUCCESS â€“ HealthCheck success shall be returned (return code 0) by a Playbook or Cookbook only when VNF is 100% healthy, ready to take requests and provide services, with all VNF required capabilities ready to provide services and with all active and standby resources fully ready with no